Our verdict

 The Adidas Adistar screams surefooted

-Fashioned after the highly stable Adistars of the past, this Adidas Adistar keeps your strides steady and anchored.
-With a pronounced heel flare and a firm rearfoot cushion, loads of testers claim that it "guides" their feet.
+Fashioned after the highly stable Adistars of the past, this Adidas Adistar kept our strides steady and anchored.
+With a pronounced heel flare and a firm rearfoot cushion, our feet felt guided!

 The midfoot area also has raised sidewalls that prevent excessive rolling inward and outward.
 And in the forefoot, the base is wide for planted steps.